Does Shampoo That Makes Hair Curly Work (+ Our Top Picks)

 When people with curly hair try out curly-hair products like mousse or curl-enhancing oils and creams for the first time, the results are almost miraculous.

-They could weigh your hair down, leave it looking crunchy rather than hydrated, and will likely give zero texture or curl at all.
+However, if you have straight hair, products designed for textured locks won’t do much.
+In fact, they could weigh your hair down, leave it looking crunchy rather than hydrated, and likely give it zero texture or curl.

-If these products leave your hair looking less than perfect, itโ€™s a fair assumption that you just have strikingly straight, or generally texture-free, locks.
+If these products leave your hair looking less than perfect, it’s a fair assumption that you have strikingly straight, or generally texture-free, locks.

 What Makes Curly Hair Shampoo Different From Other Shampoos?